The outcome of applications for entry in 2019 will be sent in Mid-October 2018. The placement outcome will advise that your child has been:

-If you have not received your placement outcome by Wednesday 17 October 2018, first check your email junk/spam folder before emailing the Unit using the Outcome not received form (PDF 22KB) .
+If you have not received your placement outcome by Wednesday 17 October 2018, first check your email junk/spam folder before emailing the Team.
+You may phone the Team if you do not have email access.

 There is no fixed minimum score required for entry to individual schools as students are placed in rank order of their placement scores to fill the available vacancies.

-The Unit sends reports to public primary schools listing the outcome for all their students who applied.
+The Team sends reports to public primary schools listing the outcome for all their students who applied.
 Non-government school principals can request information if the non-government school provided school assessment scores

 Responding to an offer

-Complete, sign and return the response form to the High Performing Students Unit before the due date.
+Complete, sign and return the response form to the High Performing Students Team before the due date.
 You will usually need to respond within two weeks but if you get an offer by phone you may have to respond within 24 hours.
-If you do not respond by the due date the Unit may assume you do not want the offer.
+If you do not respond by the due date the Team may assume you do not want the offer.
 Please use PDF format and send the form by email.
 An acknowledgement of your response to an offer will be sent within 21 days.
-Email the Unit if you do not receive acknowledgement after 21 days.
+Email the Team if you do not receive acknowledgement after 21 days.

-If you change your mind about accepting an offer, email the Unit as soon as possible.
+If you change your mind about accepting an offer, email the Team as soon as possible.
 The next person on the reserve list can then be offered the place.

 Withdrawal or lapse of offers

-Offers may lapse if the response is not returned to the Unit by the due date and if the Unit after trying at least twice is unable to contact the applicant.
+Offers may lapse if the response is not returned to the Team by the due date and if the Team after trying at least twice is unable to contact the applicant.